Daniels-not/Daniels-not/README.md

 ### Hi there 👋, I am Ramy Campusano Volquez
 #### Front end developer

-I am ramy campusano volquez from the Dominican Republic and I create simples and beautiful websites and web applications.
-I really enjoy learning languages and frameworks like Vuejs and VueX.
-I also enjoy learning new design patterns to improve my design skills.
+I am ramy campusano volquez a Front End developer who believes in simplicity.
+I currently studding on the institute technological of las americas ITLA studying softwares development.
+It is my passion to conceptualize, develop, and deploy ideas to this great environment we call the internet.
+I am an advocate for Higher Education advancement and when I set my goals I sink my teeth into them.

 ## Skills ✨